flackr/circ/README.md

-# IRC for Chrome

-This is a IRC client v2 Chrome app.
-It's using the experimental socket support in Chrome.
+CIRC is an IRC client packaged Chrome app.
+It uses the chrome.socket API to connect directly to IRC servers without the need for a proxy.

 # Running